 Is one model better than the other?
 No, not at all.
 It’s a matter of choosing the best model under the circumstances and for the type of message.
-Not only that, but communication can move back and forth between the models.
-For example, a training session might start with a lecture (the linear model) followed by a question and answer session (the transactional model), then go back to a lecture (linear) and then a group discussion (transactional).
+You must also realize that communication can move back and forth between the models.
+For example, a training session might start with a lecture (the linear model), followed by a question and answer session (the transactional model).
+It might then go back to a lecture (linear), and finish with a group discussion (transactional).

 If you’re getting ready to roll out some new software, you might start with a memo detailing the change and the reason for it (linear) and follow it up with small group discussions in which you answer questions and concerns about the roll-out (transactional).

 It’s a matter of realizing that, as the sender, you’re responsible for the message getting through.
-Then, being thoughtful about your choice of communication model and selecting the model most appropriate for accomplishing the objective of the communication.
+You must then select the model most appropriate for accomplishing your objective.

 If you like this post, please leave a comment and share it with your friends.
 If you don’t like it, please leave a comment and tell me what I could do better.